+hun 20 2022 December 31,

-June 30, 2021
+June 30, 2022 2021

-Volatility 15.0%
+Volatility 14.4% 12.1%

-Probability of completing a Business Combination 70.0%
+Probability of completing a Business Combination 15.0% 70.0%

-Expected life of the options to convert 4.6
+Expected life of the options to convert 0.8 4.1

-Risk-free rate 0.78%
+Risk-free rate 2.65% 1.12%

-Dividend yield 0.0%
+Dividend yield 0.0% 0.0%

-NOTE 10.
+NOTE 11.
 SUBSEQUENT EVENTS

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the condensed financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the unaudited condensed financial statements were issued.
+The Company did not identify any subsequent events, other than below, that would have required adjustment or disclosure in the financial statements.